AMMONIA EMISSIONS FROM AGRICULTURA

 Abstract

 The indicator describes ammonia (NH₃) emissions into the atmosphere produced by the agricultural sector, mainly due to livestock management and fertilizer use.
 It enables the assessment of the sector's contribution to total national emissions and the achievement of reduction targets.
+In 2023, the agriculture sector was responsible for the emission of 349.23 kt of NH₃ into the atmosphere, accounting for 91.4% of the national total.
+This represents an 18% reduction compared to 2005 levels, thereby making a significant contribution towards achieving the set target.

 The trend in NH₃ emissions is consistent with the targets set by the Gothenburg Protocol and the National Emission Ceiling Directive (NEC Directive).
-The national reduction target for 2022 has been achieved.

 Descrizione